6 great reasons to love thrift shops

 Help the environment

 We’re learning more about the environmental impact of fast fashion and how many precious resources are used to manufacture clothing that is worn a handful of times and then discarded.
-Some of the best ways to reduce the impact are to buy less clothing, purchase quality items that you’ll keep for a long time, and buy second hand.
+Some of the best ways to reduce your impact are to buy less clothing, purchase quality items that you’ll keep for a long time, and buy second hand.

 Be socially conscious

-In addition to the environmental impact of their manufacturing process, most fast fashion chains manufacture their goods in sweatshops, where workers earn low wages and work in unsafe conditions.
+In addition to the environmental impact of their manufacturing process, many fast fashion chains manufacture their goods in sweatshops, where workers earn low wages and work in unsafe conditions.
 By buying second hand, you can refresh your wardrobe while sending a clear message that you don’t support these kinds of practices.

 Find unique items and rare gems

-Last, but definitely not least, if you don’t want to look like everyone else, thrifting gives you the opportunity to find something unique and different that you won’t find on the racks in the big chain stores.
+Last, but definitely not least, if you don’t want to look like everyone else, thrifting gives you the opportunity to find unique and different items that you won’t find on the racks in the big chain stores.
 There’s nothing worse than showing up at a party to find someone else wearing the same outfit as you.

 And, you never know, you might just snag a designer item at a bargain basement price.